Hot tub filter thread terminology can be confusing, but the simple explanation is:

 - MPT stands for male pipe thread and is a finer thread

-- SAE threads are course thread (shown here on the left)
+- SAE threads are coarse thread (shown here on the left)

-The longer explanation is more complicated, but for hot tub filter applications, there are mainly either fine threads or course threads (if the filter has a threaded connector at all).
+The longer explanation is more complicated, but for hot tub filter applications, there are mainly either fine threads or coarse threads (if the filter has a threaded connector at all).